Storage Subsystem Analysis

 • VDISK Rsdnt - This shows the virtual disk storage in use.
 To drill down - use ESAVDSK/ESAUSPG screens.

 • MDC Rsdnt - This shows the minidisk cache resident storage.
 To drill down - use ESAMDC screen.
+The MDC limits should always be set (see setting recommendations above).

 • ESASTR2 - Shows additional storage analysis information.